Career Highlight

-An advocate for new music, Korak Lertpibulchai has given world premieres and performed numerous works by composers such as David Lang, Kaija Saariaho, Dimitri Papageorgiou, Augusta Read Thomas, Abrahamsen Hans, Irina Dubkova, Bruno Maderna, Robert Moran, Michael Fiday, Dan Welcher, Louis Karchin, and Adam Greene, among others.
+A dedicated advocate for new music, Korak was the pianist for the University of Iowa Center for New Music from 2014 to 2017, premiering and performing works by esteemed composers including David Lang, Kaija Saariaho, Dimitri Papageorgiou, Augusta Read Thomas, Hans Abrahamsen, Irina Dubkova, Bruno Maderna, Robert Moran, Michael Fiday, Dan Welcher, Louis Karchin, and Adam Greene.

-Korak Lertpibulchai served on the Jury for the 5th Thailand International Piano Competition (2018), as well as the Young Artist Music Contest (2018-2021), the Quad Cities Baroque Competition (2013) and the SET Youth Music Competition.
+Korak has served as a juror for various competitions, including the 5th Omartis International Music Competition in Singapore (2024), the Osaka International Music Competition Bangkok Regional (2023), the 5th Thailand International Piano Competition (2018), the Young Artist Music Contest (since 2018), the Quad Cities Baroque Competition (2013), and The SET Youth Music Competition.

 Education